Ally Financial Inc. (ALLY) is ready for next Episode as it posted an annual sales of 12,199 M - News Daemon

 Technical Analysis of Ally Financial Inc. (ALLY)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 14.85 million.
-That was better than the volume of 7.6 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 17.21%.
-Additionally, its Average True Range was 1.61.
+Ally Financial Inc. (NYSE: ALLY) saw its 5-day average volume 8.52 million, a positive change from its year-to-date volume of 7.68 million.
+As of the previous 9 days, the stock’s Stochastic %D was 57.00%.
+Additionally, its Average True Range was 1.58.

-At the time of writing, stock’s 50-day Moving Average is $29.60, while its 200-day Moving Average is $30.43.
-However, in the short run, Ally Financial Inc.’s stock first resistance to watch stands at $24.59.
-Second resistance stands at $25.67.
-The third major resistance level sits at $26.62.
-If the price goes on to break the first support level at $22.56, it is likely to go to the next support level at $21.61.
-Assuming the price breaks the second support level, the third support level stands at $20.53.
+At the time of writing, stock’s 50-day Moving Average is $29.38, while its 200-day Moving Average is $29.98.
+Nevertheless, the first resistance level for the watch stands at $24.99 in the near term.
+At $25.76, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $26.19.
+If the price goes on to break the first support level at $23.79, it is likely to go to the next support level at $23.36.
+Assuming the price breaks the second support level, the third support level stands at $22.59.

 Ally Financial Inc. (NYSE: ALLY) Key Stats